- News & Events

-At OFFA, we understand that it is a challenge to study at university in a second or even third language; this is why our team has put in place several language support services to ensure your success.
+We understand that it may seem daunting to study at university in a second or even third language; this is why OFFA and the Department of French have put in place several language support services to ensure your success.

 Students enrolled in a graduate program in French at SFU's Faculty of Education have access, throughout their studies, to someone dedicated to supporting academic writing in French.
-This person works individually with students to improve written French through on-campus meetings or web conferencing.
 It is not a document editing service, but rather an interactive effort that enables progress over time.
-Contact us for more details: email@example.com
+For more details, contact: firstname.lastname@example.org

 Other resources available to everyone